phpbrew/Onion/README.md

 Let's keep hard long PEAR package.xml away! :-)

+**
-(we are still in development, patches, feature requests are welcome!)
+We are still in development, patches, feature requests are welcome!
+This utility is in alpha development, config spec might change.
+**

 The minimal spec file